- Served as a District Court judge in Indiana during the Clinton administration

 In 2002, Judge Hamilton ruled against a law that the Indiana state legislature had enacted in accordance with precedent set by the 1992 U.S. Supreme Court case Planned Parenthood v.
 Casey.
 That law mandated that abortion practitioners, at least 18 hours before performing an abortion, explain to the mother the risks inherent in the procedure, inform her of possible alternatives, and offer her an opportunity to see an ultrasound image of the fetus and listen to its heartbeat.
 Hamilton claimed that because this “informed consent” law required a woman to make an extra visit to the abortion clinic prior to the undergoing the procedure, it imposed an “undue burden” on her.
 Over the ensuing seven years, Hamilton continued to issue additional rulings preventing the enforcement of that same law.
 In 2009 the Seventh Circuit Court, citing Hamilton’s “abuse of discretion” with regard to this matter, struck down the judge’s original decision and ruled that waiting periods for abortions were constitutional.

 In the 2005 case of Hinrichs v.
 Bosma, Hamilton ruled that because “the Establishment Clause [of the First Amendment] was intended in large part to protect religious minorities from religious majorities who might try to harness the power and prestige of the government to advance their sincere religious beliefs,” it was unconstitutional for the Indiana state legislature to begin its sessions with Christian prayers.
 Explaining that such prayers “amoun[t] in practice to an official endorsement of the Christian religion,” Hamilton determined that those who pray in the Indiana House of Representatives “should refrain” from “sectarian” invocations that “us[e] Christ’s name or title [e.g., ‘savior’] or any other denominational appeal,” so as to “stay within constitutional bounds.”
 By contrast, Hamilton maintained that prayers invoking names for God in foreign languages were permissible in most cases.
+Said Hamilton: “If those offering prayers in the Indiana House of Representatives choose to use the Arabic ‘Allah,’ the Spanish ‘Dios,’ … or any other language’s terms in addressing the God who is the focus of the non-sectarian prayers … the court sees little risk that the choice of language would advance a particular religion or disparage others.
+If and when the prayer practices … ever seem to be advancing Islam, an appropriate party can bring the problem to the attention of this or another court.”
 Hamilton’s ruling was later overturned by the Seventh Circuit Court, as was his ruling that forbade a rabbi from displaying a Menorah as part of the Indianapolis Municipal Building’s holiday decor.

 In 2008, Hamilton became chief judge of the Southern District of Indiana.
 That same year, he struck down as unconstitutional a state-law amendment requiring convicted sex offenders and child predators to allow law-enforcement authorities to monitor their Internet use, their email exchanges, and the hard drives of their home computers.
 Said Hamilton: “The ability of the individual to retreat into his home and therefore to be free from unreasonable intrusion by the government stands at the very core” of constitutional protections against unreasonable searches.

 On March 17, 2009, President Barack Obama nominated Hamilton to fill a vacant seat on the U.S. Court of Appeals for the Seventh Circuit.
 Eight months later, the Senate voted by a 59-39 margin to confirm him.
+Only one Republican, Indiana Senator Dick Lugar, voted with the majority, while Democrats unanimously supported Hamilton’s nomination.
+During the confirmation hearings, Republican Senator Jim DeMint (South Carolina) characterized Hamilton as “the definition of an activist judge” who “has used his position on the bench to drive his personal political agenda” and “is clearly not qualified to sit on a court of appeals.”
 When Hamilton was asked if he agreed with President Obama’s so-called “empathy standard”—which holds that a judge should look beyond the law and the Constitution in order to protect the rights of allegedly oppressed and underprivileged minorities—he replied that empathy “is important in fulfilling that [judicial] oath.”